getcakedieyoungx/BCH-Blaze/DEMO.md

 This document demonstrates the full workflow of The Dividend Factory, a BCH Chipnet dApp that uses the Layla Upgrade's native loop opcodes to distribute dividends on-chain.

-## Demo Video

-> **Note:** For the full interactive demo video, [download demo.webp](https://github.com/getcakedieyoungx/The-Dividend-Factory/raw/main/docs/demo.webp) and open it in your browser or video player.

 Below are key screenshots from the workflow: